Optimal Bias-variance Tradeoff in Matrix and Tensor Estimation: Optimal bias–variance tradeoff in tensor estimation

 We consider the noisy tensor model

-where \(X^*\) is an unknown signal and \(Z\) is a random perturbation.
-Even when \(X^*\) has a full Tucker rank \((p_1,p_2,p_3)\), it is common to approximate \(X^*\) by a Tucker rank-\((r_1,r_2,r_3)\) estimator.
-This is because (i) low-rank structure yields dramatic gains in computation and memory, see \Cref{remark:Tensor computation cost}; and (ii) the approximation bias can decay quickly when approximating \(X^*\) by a Tucker low-rank tensor, so balancing bias and variance may lead to a smaller estimation error.
-Given a target Tucker rank \((r_1,r_2,r_3)\), we consider the following simple variant of the HOSVD algorithm \citep{DeLathauwer2000}.
+where $X^*$ is an unknown signal tensor and $Z$ is a noise tensor.
+Importantly, we note that the results in this section do not assume that $X^*$ is exactly Tucker low-rank.
+Given a user-specified Tucker rank $(r_1,r_2,r_3)$, we consider the following simple variant of the HOSVD algorithm \citep{DeLathauwer2000}.

 Let $\mathcal{T}_{(r_1,r_2,r_3)}$ denote the class of tensors in $\mathbb{R}^{p_1\times p_2\times p_3}$ with Tucker rank at most $(r_1,r_2,r_3)$, i.e.

 For any tensor $X^* \in \mathbb{R}^{p_1\times p_2 \times p_3}$, let $\xi_{(r_1,r_2,r_3)}$ denote the best Tucker rank-$(r_1,r_2,r_3)$ approximation error: